anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 Perform NFVI+VNF Verification and Validations using CNTT reference architecture, leveraging the existing OPNFV and CVC Intake and Validation Process to onboard and validate new test projects for NFVI compliance.
 Upstream projects will define features/capabilities, test scenarios, and test cases to augment existing OVP test harnesses to be executed via the OVP Ecosystem.

 **Test Methodology**
-- Manifest Verifications (Termed Compliance by CVC) will ensure the NFVI is compliant, and delivered for testing, with hardware and software profile specifications defined by the Ref Model and Ref Architecture.
+- Manifest Verifications (Termed Compliance by CVC) will ensure the NFVI is compliant, and delivered for testing, with hardware and software profile specifications defined by the RM and RA.
-- Empirical Validation with Reference Golden VNFs (Termed Validation by CVC) will ensure the NFVI runs with a set of VNF Families, or Classes, to minic production-like VNF connectivity, for the purposes of interopability checks.
+- Empirical Validation with Reference Golden VNFs (Termed Validation by CVC) will ensure the NFVI runs with a set of VNF Families, or Classes, to mimic production-like VNF connectivity, for the purposes of interopability checks.
 - Candidate VNF Validation (Termed Validation & Performance by CVC) will ensure complete interoperablity of VNF behaviour on the NFVI leverage VVP/VNFSDK test suites.
 Testing ensures VNF can be spun up, modified, or removed, on the target NFVI (aka Interoperability).

 **Different Distributions**
-The three step methodolgy described above of verifying Manifest compliance, exeucting Empirical Golden VNF transactions, and performing Interopability Testing is the same validation proces regardless of the Distribution used to establish a cloud topology, and the components and serivces used in the client software stack.
+The three step methodolgy described above of verifying Manifest compliance, executing Empirical Golden VNF transactions, and performing Interopability Testing is the same validation process regardless of the Distribution used to establish a cloud topology, and the components and services used in the client software stack.

 <a name="1.2"></a>
 ## 1.2 Scope